cheesestringer/property-seeker/README.md

 - Edge (pending)

 ### Privacy

 All searches are performed within your own browser and are not stored or shared with anyone else.

-To enforce this the extension's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) uses the `connect-src` directive to restrict communication to Real Estate servers at `https://*.realestate.com.au`.
+To enforce this the extension's [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) uses the `connect-src` directive to restrict communication to Domain and Real Estate servers at `https://*.domain.com.au` and `https://*.realestate.com.au`.

 ### Acknowledgements